A nonparametric framework for treatment effect modifier discovery in high dimensions: Continuous Outcomes

 Assuming the expectation of $\bar{Q}_{P_{X,0}}(1,W)-\bar{Q}_{P_{X,0}}(0, W)$ conditional on any given $W_j$ is linear in $W_j$, $\Psi^F(P_{X,0})$ is the vector of simple linear regression coefficients generated by regressing the differences in expected potential outcomes against the individual elements of $W$.
 That is, let $f(W) = \bar{Q}_{P_{X,0}}(1,W)-\bar{Q}_{P_{X,0}}(0, W)$, and assume that $\mathbb{E}_{P_{X,0}}[f(W)|W_{j}] = \beta_{j}W_{j}$.
 Then, for $j=1,\ldots,p$,

-When the relationship between $f(W)$ and the $W_{j}$'s is nonlinear, as is almost surely the case in most applications, this $\Psi^{F}(P_{X,0})$ can instead be viewed as assessing the correlation between the difference in potential outcomes and each potential TEM, re-normalized to be on the same scale as $Y$.
+When the relationship between $f(W)$ and the $W_{j}$'s is nonlinear, as is generally the case, this parameter can be interpreted as a linear model projection in the sense of the nonparametric marginal structural models of \citet{neugebauer2007}:

+Here, $\alpha$ is the average treatment effect.
+Thus, $\Psi^{F}(P_{X,0})$ can be viewed as assessing the correlation between the difference in potential outcomes and each potential TEM, re-normalized to be on the same scale as $Y$.

+Regardless, a positive (negative) $\Psi_{j}^{F}(P_{X,0})$ suggests that observations with larger absolute realizations of $W_{j}$ experience more positive (negative) treatment effects.This parameter is not without its limitations, however.
+As mentioned in \citet{boileau2022}, $\Psi_{j}^{F}(P_{X,0})$ may fail to detect treatment effect modifiers that have pathological nonlinear relationships with the difference in potential outcomes.
+If such relationships are suspected, TEM-VIPs of derived covariates, defined as demeaned, nonlinear transformations of the initial covariate set, could be considered.

 Though TEM-VIPs provide a continuous measure of the strength of the treatment effect modifications, some applications may call for the dichotomization of covariates into TEMs and non-TEMs based on $\Psi^{F}(P_{X,0})$.
 By default, we classify the $j$\textsuperscript{th} covariate $W_{j}$ as a TEM if $\lvert \Psi^{F}_{j}(P_{X,0})\rvert > 0$ and note that, in some settings, it may make sense to impose a non-zero threshold for this classification.
-We emphasize that TEMs need not be treatment--outcome confounders.
+Of course, using a common non-zero threshold is only reasonable when the covariates have comparable units.
+If this is not the case, then covariates might be scaled using their sample variances prior to performing inference about $\Psi^{F}(P_{X,0})$.
+As with the de-meaning of the covariates, this scaling will not influence the asymptotic results presented later in the manuscript.